Skip to contents

 Direct Alignment

-If you set indic_predict = "direct", bridgr switches from indicator forecasting to direct MIDAS-style alignment.
-In that case, the latest complete high-frequency blocks are assigned backward to target periods instead of being forecast forward first.
+If you set indic_predict = "direct", bridgr switches from indicator forecasting to direct alignment based only on observed complete high-frequency blocks.
+In that case, the latest complete blocks are assigned backward to target periods instead of being forecast forward first, and they are averaged within each target period.

 target = gdp_growth,